 IMAX Theatre, 20.00–22.45 (doors open at 19.30)

 The Science Museum proudly presents the world premiere performance of a brand-new live score to Fritz Lang’s 1927 sci-fi masterpiece Metropolis.
-Specially commissioned by the Science Museum to celebrate our Robots exhibition, the new soundtrack has been composed, and will be performed on the night, by acclaimed postindustrial electronic duo Factory Floor.
+Specially commissioned by the Science Museum to celebrate our Robots exhibition, the new soundtrack has been composed by acclaimed postindustrial electronic duo Factory Floor and will be performed by them on the night.

-Regarded as a pioneering work in cinematic science fiction, Metropolis features one of the very first screen depictions of a robot, and tells the story of a dystopian future city where workers, who exist as an exploited underclass, are plotting a revolt.
+Regarded as a pioneering work of cinematic science fiction, Metropolis features one of the very first screen depictions of a robot, and tells the story of a dystopian future city where an exploited underclass of workers is plotting a revolt.

 Factory Floor are Nik Void and Gabriel Gurnsey, whose intense postindustrial electronic sound is as much at home at raves as it is in art galleries, cinemas, nightclubs and rock shows.
 They've collaborated with members of New Order, Cabaret Voltaire and Throbbing Gristle, and their latest album, 25 25, was released in the summer of 2016 through James Murphy's influential DFA Records.

 Metropolis, dir.
 Fritz Lang, 1927, 150 mins, cert.
 PG